kyberdrb/installed_packages_linux/README.md

                 TODO - not necessary yet

     1. **Server** - First configuration
-        1. Load the USBIP kernel module
+        1. Load the kernel module for the USBIP server

                 sudo modprobe usbip_host